 - If there’s any instability, use your jack again to lift the car and adjust the position of your stands.

-Step Six: Offset the Danger In Case It All Goes Wrong
+Step Seven: Offset the Danger In Case It All Goes Wrong

 Provide one of the following as a fail-safe for yourself.

 - Or, put one of the wheels you’ve removed to work on the car flat on the ground near the rocker panel or lower side edge of the side you’ll be crawling under.
 This will provide a catch if the car should fall.
-You may still get injured in this case, but the wheel should keep it from falling all the way to the ground and crushing or pinning you with its full weight.
+You may still get injured, but the wheel should keep it from falling all the way to the ground and crushing or pinning you with its full weight.

-Step Seven: Getting it Safely Back On the Ground
+Step Eight: Getting it Safely Back On the Ground

 When you’re all done with your work, follow the above steps in reverse to get your car back on terra firma.